circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 Let's look at the minimum viable config we can use to get our build running before we explore more complex configuration choices.

+Let's consider the example repository linked above.
+It provides an example application for creating, reading, updating, and deleting articles.
+The app is built with the `MERN` stack, so there are tests present on the client as well as the REST API.

-For the example repository, the beginnings of a simple Travis Configuration might look like so:
+To get tests running for this example repository, the beginnings of a simple Travis Configuration might look like so:

 ```yaml
 language: node_js